 For those who do not have Calaveras cable TV, or are out of the area, previously aired programs are uploaded to YouTube and can be accessed on line.
 We have linked the programs below, with the most recent first.
-For February's taping, we have invited Charity Manness of The Copper Gazette and Joel Metzger, Editor of the Calaveras Enterprise.
+We are co-hosting candidate forums with the Calaveras Enterprise.
 We will be taping the candidate forum for Judges on May 1st.
 Posted below are the candidate forums shortly after they were taped.

 Jeff is a Director with CCWD and President of the county Chamber.
 He discusses some of the challenges facing CCWD.